ErichDylus/SCoDA-Simple-Code-Deference-Agreement-/SCoDA v.3.md

 (j) “**Designated Smart Contract**” means the smart contract deployed at address [____________] on the Designated Blockchain.

-(k) “**Designated Token**” means any amount equal to or greater than one Wei (i.e., one-quintillionth) of the Token commonly known as “PETH” exchanged on the Designated Blockchain.
+(k) “**Designated Token**” means any amount equal to or greater than one Wei (i.e., one-quintillionth) of the Token commonly known as “ETH” exchanged on the Designated Blockchain.

 (l) “**Legal Order**” means any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.